 Fluorinated gases are used as propellants in pressurized solutions (metered dose inhalers) in the treatment of asthma.
+This sub-category represented less than 0.5% of HFC emissions within the Portuguese 2.F sector in 2022.

 It is assumed that the gas is partly emitted during the same year the inhaler is sold and in the subsequent year, according to the following equation: